Understanding events and alerts

 - Vertical bars and dots along the bars represent Temp (temperature) and Humid (humidity) information.
-Note that this information is only available to assets with Radar modules.
+Note that this information is only available to assets with Radar-M modules.

 - The green vertical bar represents the configured temperature or humidity alert range.